RisingFlamesUK/directory-tree-generator-Gui/README.md

 # Directory Tree Generator GUI (Electron App)

 A desktop application built with Electron, Node.js, HTML, CSS, and JavaScript that allows you to generate a visual directory tree structure of any selected folder on your local machine.
-It offers both ASCII and Markdown output formats, supports ignoring specific folders (including `.gitignore` rules), remembers your last selected location, and provides a way to manually edit, save, and load tree structures.
+It offers both ASCII and Markdown output formats, supports ignoring specific folders (including `.gitignore` rules), remembers your last selected location, and provides a powerful way to **manually edit, save, and load tree structures through an interactive editor**.

 ## Screenshot